Tadhg Leader: Gridiron football

 In 2020, Leader attempted to become an NFL placekicker.
 He joined The Spring League's Aviators for the 2021 season.
 Following week 6 of the 2021 European League of Football season, Leader signed with the Wrocław Panthers.

 On February 23, 2022, Leader signed with the Canadian Football League's Hamilton Tiger-Cats.
 However, he was released before the start of the regular season on June 5, 2022.

+Leader kicking

+In 2022, Leader established a sports agency focusing on recruiting players to the NFL via the International Player Pathway.
+The agency proved successful with numerous players receiving sports scholarships to US universities and signing with NFL teams including Charlie Smyth.